From Packets to Pictures: Network Visualizations for DFIR

 Do not start by admiring the graph.
 Start with a question.

 - What changed?
-Use a protocol treemap and topology graph to identify unusual services, hosts, or edges.
+Use the protocol-over-time view and the topology graph to spot unusual services, hosts, or edges.

 - When did it happen?
-Use a heatmap to isolate the first event, peak activity, and end time.
+Read the same protocol-over-time view to isolate the first event, peak activity, and end time.

 - Which hosts are involved?
 Use the node-link graph to separate source, destination, relay, and service roles.